Adetune/Drug-Abuse/README.md

 - Location Analysis: Conduct location-based analysis to pinpoint geographical hotspots of drug-related criminal activities, supporting focused law enforcement efforts.
 - Data Visualization: Develop clear and intuitive data visualizations, such a chart, graphs, using  Excel to present analytical findings for easy interpretation by stakeholders.

-This will help the Non-Governmental Organization to the address a critical issues.
+This will help the Non-Governmental Organization to the address criminal activities and the substance abuse issues.

 ## User story

-The Non-Governmental Organization, want to use a dashboard that analyses YouTube channel data in the UK.
+The Non-Governmental Organization want to use a dashboard to address the critical issue, the escalating criminal activities ostensibly linked to substance abuse.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should allow me to the address criminal activities and the substance abuse issues

 With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

 # Data source